Concordia 57 Below average

 What's it like Living in Concordia?

 There are many factors that go into deciding if an area is the right fit for your lifestyle.
 Certain “must haves” like low crime, great schools and nearby amenities are all at the top of most people's lists.
 But before even considering if those options are attainable, we'll need to know if the real estate in Concordia is actually affordable.
-Median real estate prices in Concordia come in at $197,300, which is 37.6% lower than the New Jersey average.
-The home price to income ratio compares the median home prices to the median household income.
-In Concordia, the home price to income ratio is 4.3, which is 0% lower than the New Jersey average.
+The median home price for Concordia homes is $354,901, which is 36.1% lower than the New Jersey average.
+If we take a closer look at the affordability of homes in Concordia, we’ll see that the home price to income ratio is 5.3, which is 3.9% higher than the New Jersey average.

 Best Places to Live in and Around Concordia